 Figure 1: Raspberry Pi

-The R-Pi is not just a platform for building IoT projects, it is a super platform for learning about IoT.
-R-Pi is a great way to gain practical experience with IoT.
-According to IBM Watson Internet of Things, the R-Pi IoT platform can be used for the factory, environment, sports, vehicles, buildings, home and retail.
-All these R-Pi IoT platform use cases have in common that data is processed, which can result in augmented productivity in factories, enhanced environmental stewardship initiatives, provided winning strategies in sports, enhanced driving experience, better decision making, enhanced resident safety and security and customized and improved shopping experience in retail.
+The Raspberry Pi is not just a platform for building IoT projects, it is a super platform for learning about IoT.
+Raspberry Pi is a great way to gain practical experience with IoT.
+According to IBM Watson Internet of Things, the Raspberry Pi IoT platform can be used in the following cases: a factory, environment, sports, vehicles, buildings, home and retail.
+All these Raspberry Pi IoT platform use cases have in common that data is processed, which can result in augmented productivity in factories, enhanced environmental stewardship initiatives, provided winning strategies in sports, enhanced driving experience, better decision making, enhanced resident safety and security and customized and improved shopping experience in retail.

 Sense HAT Functionality

 The Sense HAT is a board that connects to the Raspberry Pi.
 It comes with an 8×8 LED Matrix, five-button joystick and the following sensors: gyroscope, accelerometer, magnetometer, temperature, barometric pressure and humidity.

 What exactly does the Sense HAT Sensor Measure?

 The Sense HAT sensors enable users to measure orientation via an 3D accelerometer, 3D gyroscope and 3D magnetometer combined into one chip LSM9DS1.
 The Sense HAT also functions to measure air pressure and temperature via barometric pressure and temperature combined into the LPS25H chip.
 The HAT can monitor the percentage of humidity in correlation with temperature in the air via humidity and temperature sensor HTS221.
 All three of the these sensors are I2C.

 How does the Sense HAT Sensor Transfer Data to the Raspberry Pi?